Electromagnetic control of synchronized gear shifting

 3-Manual release mechanism

-Replacement function
+Substitute function

 Air conditioning

-In all other positions of the manual gear lever, the solenoid ground circuit is closed and the locking pin is locked in the ignition switch.
+In all other positions of the manual gear selector lever, the solenoid ground circuit is closed and the locking pin is locked in the ignition switch.

-O/D indicator lamp
+O/D indicator light

 Link to this page in different formats